Maintain a weekly work schedule designed to ensure proper supervision of program affairs and regular attention to the program's requirements;

 Provide support and assistance in conducting student recruitment and registration, determining admission requirements and procedures, orientation of new students, job placement of graduates, and other related activities as needed; and,

-Assume other appropriate responsibilities and perform additional tasks as assigned by the Chair, the Dean, the Chief Instructional Officer and/or the President in meeting the needs of the college.
+Assume other appropriate responsibilities and perform additional tasks as assigned by the assistant dean, the dean, the vice president and/or the president in meeting the needs of the college.

-The Coordinator/Instructor is responsible for the management, operation, and supervision of the Industrial Systems Technology program in the Applied Technologies Discipline.
+The director/instructor is responsible for the management, operation, and supervision of the Electronics Engineering/Biomedical Equipment Technology programs in the Applied Technologies Discipline.
 This includes the planning, implementation, coordination, and evaluation of program components, services, personnel, and related activities.
-The Coordinator/Instructor will work closely with their assigned Chair on matters related to and for the benefit of the specific program.
-Working closely and in harmony with program faculty, the Coordinator/Instructor promotes and provides professional leadership and unit direction in all program affairs.
+The director/instructor will work closely with their assigned assistant dean on matters related to and for the benefit of the specific program.
+Working closely and in harmony with program faculty, the director/instructor promotes and provides professional leadership and unit direction in all program affairs.

-Associate’s Degree in Industrial Systems Technology or a related field.
-Work Experience:
+Associate's degree in Electronics Engineering or a related field.